tekumara/notes/python-dependency-resolution.md

 Instead dependencies are specified in `pyproject.toml` and resolved to `poetry.lock`. `poetry export -f requirements.txt` will export resolved dependencies to requirements.txt format.

-poetry is slower than pable to resolve [cases](https://github.com/jazzband/pip-tools/issues/1187) pip-compile can't.
+poetry is slower than pip-compile but can resolve [cases](https://github.com/jazzband/pip-tools/issues/1187) pip-compile can't.

+poetry can resolve for specific versions of Python.

 ## [pipgrip](https://github.com/ddelange/pipgrip)

 Vendors the [sdispater/mixology](https://github.com/sdispater/mixology) implementation of PubGrub for resolution.
 Works with `pip` and a requirements file.

-Slower than poetry, but like poetry can resolve cases pip-compile can't.
+Slower than poetry, but like poetry can resolve [cases](https://github.com/jazzband/pip-tools/issues/1187) pip-compile can't.

 ## performance

 * pip-compile 6 sec
-* poerty 11 sec
+* poety 11 sec
 * pipgrep 30 sec